rodoulak/desalsim/Tutorials/Economic_Tutorial.md

 # Tutorial for Economic model

 ## 1. Introduction
 Welcome to our comprehensive tutorial on running economic models.
-The economic model (`economic_f.py`) can be used to perform economic assessments of the treatment chain or of individual units to identify economic hotspots.
+The economic model (`economic_f.py`) can be used to perform economic assessments of the treatment train or of individual units to identify economic hotspots.
 The economic assessment will help researchers, engineers, and decision-makers improve the system's performance and select the most economically feasible integration of technologies.

 In this tutorial, we provide step-by-step instructions on how to [use economic models](#running-economic-model) and [analyse the results](#results-evaluation) obtained using **Example 1** as case study (see **Figure 1**).